vim-advent-calendar/ideas/tejr-from-vimrc-to-vim.md

     " Source extra commands for this system, if file exists runtime local.vim

-This can be useful all by itself.
+Knowing how to use `:runtime` is helpful all by itself.
 However, it gets more interesting when you realise that much of Vim’s startup process is just thin wrappers around `:runtime` commands; so are some of its other commands, including [`:filetype`][ft].
 We can leverage this to run our own code before, instead of, or after Vim’s bundled runtime code, in order to disable, replace, modify, or extend it.

 Turn on, `plugin`, drop out
 ---------------------------